A Dragonfly a Day- Four-spotted Chaser

 The Four-spotted Chaser, Libellula quadrimaculata, is a magnificent dragonfly to watch!
 They live up to their name by often chasing away intruders from their territories and will often stop to hover nearby, giving you the chance to get up close to a dragonfly in flight- a fairly rare treat.

 The four-spotted chaser occupies a variety of standing waters, including bogs, ponds and ditches.
 It seems to favour acidic waters and does extremely well in bogs and heathland pools.
 It can also be found in lakes, streams and canals.
 It is common and widespread throughout the UK.

 Males are very territorial and will often patrol their territories, chasing away intruding dragonflies.
-It is common to see four-spotted chasers chasing other males and often you will hear a ‘crackle’ from the males as the collide with one another.
+It is common to see Four-spotted Chasers chasing other males and often you will hear a ‘crackle’ from the males as the collide with one another.
 During territorial patrols, males will often stop and hover for long time periods, returning to a favoured perch once they are satisfied their territory is safe.
-In large densities, territories can be lost and it can be quite spectacular to watch large numbers of this dragonfly, chasing one another erratically.

-The broad-bodied chaser, Libellula depressa, and the scarce chaser, Libellula fulva, both look similar to the four-spotted chaser.
-The broad-bodied chaser can be told apart as it has a much thicker abdomen than other chasers.
-It also has dark colouration at both the forewing base and hindwing base, as opposed to the four-spotted that only has dark colouration at the hindwing base.
+The broad-bodied chaser can also be told apart as it has a much thicker abdomen than the other chasers.
+It also has dark colouration at both the forewing base and hindwing base, as opposed to the Four-spotted that only has dark colouration at the hindwing base.